 The payout odds of accumulators vary based on the number of legs involved and the odds being offered on each individual wager.
 What this means is an accumulator consisting of four even-money bets will offer a much smaller payout than one consisting of six longshot wagers.

-How to Place Accumulators Bet Online
+How To Bet Accumulators Online

 Most betting sites now give you the ability to build your own accumulators from scratch.
 All you have to do is make several sections and then move over to your betting slip and look for the accumulator or combo option.
 Your bookmaker will then calculate the odds for you and display what this accumulator is worth based on the number of legs and the odds of each involved wager.